Hepatic Resection

 Charting Tips

-• Note Pringle maneuver use and total warm ischemia time
+- Note Pringle maneuver use, technique (continuous vs. intermittent), cycle length if intermittent, and total warm ischemia time

 Billing Tips